ousiax/ousiax.github.io/_posts/2018-12-27-intall-minikube-with-kubeadm-on-debian.md

     --ignore-preflight-errors=CRI
 ```

-### 5.8 Useful command for debuging minikube and kubernetes resources.
+### 5.8 Useful CLIs for debuging minikube and cluster resources.

 - Gets the status of a local kubernetes cluster.